 General Structure of the Program

-A Cohort consists of students who meet together three times during year one, and three times during year two.
+A Cohort consists of students who meet together three times during year one, for three-day retreats and a one-day retreat.
+In year two, the cohort meets for three-three day retreats.
 During the first year, the focus is on spiritual formation and the tools for becoming a spiritual director.
-During the second year, students will also be in monthly supervision as they engage in spiritual direction with 2-4 directees.
+The focus of the second year is a practicum.
+Students will continue with formation, with the inclusion of monthly supervision by a trained and certified supervisor, as they engage in spiritual direction with 2-4 directees.

 Attendance at the specified retreats is essential, due to the communal nature of the program.